SamuelHenriqueDeMoraisVitrio/SerjaoBerranteiroServer/README.md

 ### single_process

-This config determines whether the server will be single or multi-process.
+This config determines whether the server will be single or multiprocess.

 ```
 local serjao = require("serjao_berranteiro/serjao_berranteiro")